SETI/rms-data-projects/vicar/README.md

 back-migrate and verify that the results are byte-for-byte equivalent to the original file.

-A limited but more realistic example is in `Migrate.py`, a script to migrate a VICAR file, writing it into the same directory but with a different name.
+A limited but more realistic example is in `Migrate.py`, a script to migrate a single VICAR file, taking its name from the command line, then writing the migrated file into the same directory but with a different name.

 # Bugs and issues